mdesmet/kvstore/README.md

 - `kvs set <KEY> <VALUE>`

-  Set the value of a string key to a string
+  Set the value of a string key to a string.
+  Print an error and return a non-zero exit code on failure.

 - `kvs get <KEY>`

-  Get the string value of a given string key
+  Get the string value of a given string key.
+  Print an error and return a non-zero exit code on failure.

 - `kvs rm <KEY>`

-  Remove a given key
+  Remove a given key.
+  Print an error and return a non-zero exit code on failure.

 - `kvs -V`